DnsZhou/insights-mcp/src/planning_mcp/test_prompts.md

 **Expected Behavior**
 - Should call `planning__get_rhel_lifecycle` with no parameters
-- Should return information about all RHEL versions provided by RHEL Lifecycle API, from RHEL 7 and above
+- Should return information about all RHEL versions provided by RHEL Life cycle API, from RHEL 7 and above

 ### Test 2: Filter specific RHEL version
 **Prompt:** "What is the support status of RHEL 10.1?"

 **Expected Behavior:**
 - Should call `planning__get_rhel_lifecycle` with no parameters
-- The model should filter lifecycle information for RHEL 10.1 and provide information about the support status.
+- The model should filter life cycle information for RHEL 10.1 and provide information about the support status.

 ### Test 3: Retirements only
 **Prompt:** "Which RHEL version are going to be retired next year?"